bookwyrm-social/documentation/content/using_bookwyrm/privacy-controls.md

 Groups have the same privacy settings as statuses and lists do, except they can't be Followers-only.
 Group membership always requires an invitation from the group's owner, even if it is marked Public.
+Note that currently, the Groups tab on a profile is only shown if the user viewing it is logged in (see [#3610](https://github.com/bookwyrm-social/bookwyrm/issues/3610)).

 ### Public